nexxtmission/cloud-tasks-scheduler/README.md

 > Module to schedule tasks to Google Cloud Tasks.
 Inside this module we provide executors then you don't need to implement a handler for the task

+## Before use

+1. Optional: Create a queue in GCP.
+If the queue is not already created then we create it for you the first time
+2. Service account used to create the `TaskScheduler` must have:
+   1. `Cloud Tasks Admin` role (for enqueue task)
+   2. `Service Account User` role (used for authentication in the handler endpoint)

 ## Usage

 ```js